-Families submit a photo (digital image preferred) of their child to the Temple office for use in the Temple bulletin.
+Families submit a photo (digital image preferred) of their child, plus a short family bio to the Director of Lifelong Learning for use in the Temple bulletin.
+A reminder with an example will be sent to all families.

 Attire

 On both the Friday evening prior to the Bar/Bat Mitzvah and at the Shabbat Morning Service, the Bar/Bat Mitzvah student and his/her family should wear clothing appropriate for the bima.
 For male family members, a jacket and tie are suggested and for female family members, a dress, tailored slacks, or a suit is appropriate.
 Kippa (traditional Jewish head covering) and Tallit (prayer shawl) are optional and are not provided by the Temple, but available for purchase in our gift shop.